How to lead a team: the essential guide to effective leadership

 7. Don’t be afraid to delegate

-Why hire the best human resources if you don’t let them share their knowledge and skills?
+Why hire high-performer employees if you don’t let them share their knowledge and skills?
 To lead a team successfully, learn to trust others and delegate.

 Delegating is about looking at each member of your team and their strengths and giving the right task to each one.
 One of the most vital parts of leading a team is allowing others to shine in their respective fields.
 Nobody gets anywhere alone — and good leaders know about it.